 Looks like you took it all in?

-I kinda just wanted to do that and the H-Street videos had those grabs, Airwalks and One-Foot Ollies that really inspired me, for a long time but it was a while since that video had come out and time had passed, so it was time for me to explore and go my own route, it inspired me to say OK, I’m going to do things differently but I’m still going to be me.
+I kinda just wanted to do that and the H-Street videos had those grabs, Airwalks and One Foot Ollies that really inspired me, for a long time but it was a while since that video had come out and time had passed, so it was time for me to explore and go my own route, it inspired me to say OK, I’m going to do things differently but I’m still going to be me.

-That’s what Rodney said, ‘don’t change who you are, don’t limit yourself and be a follower to these guys and copycat what they’re doing, he said, think for yourself’ but if your inspired by something, there’s nothing wrong with that Daewon’.
+That’s what Rodney said, ‘don’t change who you are, don’t limit yourself and be a follower to these guys and copycat what they’re doing, he said, think for yourself’ but if you’re inspired by something, there’s nothing wrong with that Daewon’.